sainathreddy922/SQL-Project-on--Namma-Yatri/README.md

 Project Name : Namma Yatri

-I conducted a comprehensive case study on a dataset that contained information about all Details of the Namma Yatri .The Dataset includes five main tables : trips,payment,duration,loc,trips_details4 .
+I conducted a comprehensive case study on a dataset that contained information about all details of the Namma Yatri .The Dataset includes five main tables : trips,payment,duration,loc,trips_details4 .

 Dataset Information